Bay leaves are a fixture in the cooking of many European cuisines (particularly those of the Mediterranean), as well as in North America.

 Green cardamom is an ingredient in many Indian curries, and is a primary contributor to the flavour of masala chai.
 In the Middle East and Iran, cardamom is used to flavour coffee and tea as well as rice dishes and soups.
 In Turkey, it is used to flavor the black Turkish tea (Kakakule in Turkish).

-Nepal, Vietnam, Thailand, and Central America.
+As well as in its native range, it is also grown in Nepal, Vietnam, Thailand, and Central America.
 In India, the states of Sikkim and Kerala are the main producers of cardamom; they rank highest both in cultivated area and in production.
 It was first imported into Europe c.1200 CE

 Cumin Seeds: